naoshibaikyu/superbuddn/epilogues/incorrect7.md

 Clara Happy: Good morning.

-Dino: You all sound like robots, try spicing it up a bit.
+Sticky: You all sound like robots, try spicing it up a bit.

 Nadine Angry: ...